ChiedozieObidile/EterniKey/README.md

 - `ERR_INSUFFICIENT_BALANCE (u105)`: User has insufficient balance.
 - `ERR_INVALID_AMOUNT (u106)`: Invalid amount specified.
 - `ERR_SUBSCRIPTION_ACTIVE (u107)`: Subscription is already active.
+- `ERR_ALREADY_CLAIMED (u104)`: Cross-chain NFT has already been claimed.
+- `ERR_INVALID_PRINCIPAL (u105)`: Invalid principal address provided.

 ## Usage

 1. Deploy the smart contract to the Stacks blockchain.
 2. Initialize the contract using the `initialize()` function.
 3. Add service providers using `add-service-provider(provider)`.
+4. Set the oracle address for cross-chain validation using `set-oracle-address(new-oracle)`.
-4. Service providers can create services using `create-service(...)`.
+5. Service providers can create services using `create-service(...)`.
-5. Users can deposit funds using `deposit-funds(amount)`.
+6. Users can deposit funds using `deposit-funds(amount)`.
-6. Users can purchase subscriptions using `purchase-subscription(...)`.
+7. Users can purchase subscriptions using `purchase-subscription(...)`.
-7. Users can manage their subscriptions (renew, cancel auto-renew, pause, resume, transfer).
+8. Users can manage their subscriptions (renew, cancel auto-renew, pause, resume, transfer).
+9. Users with NFTs on other chains can claim subscriptions using `claim-cross-chain-subscription(...)`.
-8. The `process-auto-renewals()` function should be called periodically to handle automatic renewals.
+10. The `process-auto-renewals()` function should be called periodically to handle automatic renewals.

+## Cross-Chain Functionality

+The cross-chain functionality allows users who own NFTs on other blockchains (e.g., Ethereum or Solana) to claim subscription services on the Stacks blockchain.
+This is achieved through the following components:

+1. A trusted oracle that verifies NFT ownership on other chains.
+2. The `claim-cross-chain-subscription` function that mints a subscription NFT on Stacks based on the oracle's verification.
+3. A mapping to track which cross-chain NFTs have been claimed to prevent double-claiming.

 ## Security Considerations

-- Only the contract owner can initialize the contract and manage service providers.
+- Only the contract owner can initialize the contract, manage service providers, and set the oracle address.
 - Service providers are verified before allowing service creation or updates.
 - User balances are managed within the contract to ensure secure transactions.
 - Subscription transfers require ownership verification.
 - Time-locking is handled automatically based on block height.
+- Cross-chain claims are processed through a trusted oracle to ensure validity.
+- Principals are validated to prevent setting the contract itself as the oracle or NFT recipient.

 ## Future Enhancements